 Festa des Vermar or Grape Harvest Festival: The festivities in September are still not over!
 In the last 2 weeks of September, Binissalem is the centre of the festivites.
 The ‘Festa des Vermar’ brings people from all over the island togetheThis festival has everything from grape throwing competitions, wine tasting, grape treading.
 There is also servings off a traditonal called Fideus de Vermar.

 La Dansa dels Cossiers: This is one Mallorca's oldest and most tradional dances.
 The dance group cosist of 6 males, 1 female and "the devil" and They dance to the rhythm of the melodies played by the pipe and the shawm players.
 (15/01, and 16/01 in Algaida; 23 and 24/08 in Montuïri; 16/08 in Alaró; 02/08 in Pollença).

-Ca La Tieta is located in Buger on the Spanish island of Mallorca.
-This vacation rental property is air-conditioned and sleeps up to 11 people (10 adults and 1 child) with 5 bedrooms, 3 bathrooms along with private swimming pool.
+Villa Alcudia Blanca is located in Alcudia on the Spanish island of Mallorca.
+This vacation rental property is air-conditioned and sleeps up to 8 people (6 adults and 2 children) with 3 bedrooms, 2 bathrooms along with private swimming pool.
 The property is walking distance to restaurants.

 Villa Marilen is located in Alcudia on the Spanish island of Mallorca.
 This detached vacation rental property is air-conditioned and sleeps up to 8 people with 4 bedrooms, 3 bathrooms along with private swimming pool.
 The villa is walking distance to the beach and restaurants.